The Marsh Academy

-The Marsh Academy, formerly Southland's Community Comprehensive School, is a non-selective secondary school in New Romney, Kent, England.
+The Marsh Academy, formerly Southlands Community Comprehensive School, is a non-selective secondary school in New Romney, Kent, England.
 The school is supported by the Skinners’ Company.

 Students attend from all over Romney Marsh.

 History

+The school was established in 1588 in the parish of St Nicholas by John Southland, a resident of New Romney.
+It was established as a school for the poor and endowed as a permanent institution by his will of 1610.

+The John Southland Trust scheme was renewed from 22 December 1916 and confirmed by parliament in 1923 "to go to poor children".